 In a busy courtroom, many employees work behind the scenes to make sure attorneys, clients, judges and jurors have what they need before a proceeding begins.
 Among those unsung heroes are paralegals, who play a critical role in the legal world.
+Earning a bachelor’s degree in criminal justice can be a good step toward a rewarding career in this field.
+In turn, working as a paralegal can provide a solid foundation for further law and criminal justice career advancement.

 What Do Paralegals Do?

-- Helping lawyers during trials by handling exhibits, taking notes or reviewing trial transcripts.
+- Helping lawyers during trials by handling exhibits, taking notes or reviewing trial transcripts

-- Gathering and arranging evidence and other legal documents for attorney review and case preparation.
+- Gathering and arranging evidence and other legal documents for attorney review and case preparation

 Many paralegals are employed by law firms, but they might also work as part of a company’s in-house legal team, drafting employment contracts and non-compete agreements or putting together annual reports.